ankit-pras/alexa-google-search/README.md

 ## Setup

-To run the skill you need to do two things:-
+To run the skill you need to do three things:-

+1. download the file from github
-1. deploy the example code in lambda
+2. deploy the example code in lambda
 2. configure the Alexa skill to use Lambda.

+### Download code from github

+1. Click on the green "Clone or download" button just under the yellow bar
+2. Click download ZIP
+3. Unzip the file to a known place on your hard-drive

 ### AWS Lambda Setup